backdrop-contrib/node_authlink/README.md

 Configure the content types for you wish to use authorize links and create keys in a batch on the same form.

+To actually display the key, for example to copy-paste, use Views.

+Create a node based view on admin/structure/views/add, for example a block.
+Add a contextual filter (right column) for the node ID (Content: Nid), provide a default value: Content ID from URL.
+Specify validation criteria (like Basic validation or content type).
+"Action to take if filter value does not validate" should be "Hide view".

+For fields (left column in views UI) add Content: "Path" (hidden) and "Node Auth link:
+Authkey".
+The full URL gets assemled with some rewrite like `[path]?authkey=[authkey]`

+Set the access to that view as desired, for example set the role that should be able to see that info, or set it based on permissions.

+Save and head over to the Layout admin UI, for example admin/structure/layouts/manage/default.
+Add the newly created views block to the desired region and save.

+Both the view and the layout allow for more tweaks, of course.
+Above example should show the basics.

+The keys are also exposed to Rules.
+So if you're using that module, you have access to the key and link URL to display a message or send a mail, for example a link to view it: `[node:authlink:view-url]`.

 ## Issues

 Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/node_authlink/issues).